 Google search results give the user a helpful clue as to whether the website supports mobile devices or not.

 Any new prospect who is visiting your website needs to have a rewarding experience.
 Your website doesn't need to blow them away but it does need to be functional, provide enough detail, and most of all show the prospect what it is you do and how you do it.

 Many designers use their website to showcase their work in a portfolio format.
 This format usually entails some visuals followed by a description of the work as well as the skill-sets utilized in each.
-This concept applies for more than just designers.
+This concept applies to more than just designers.
 You may see this pattern utilized by writers, developers, and even merchants who showcase their products.

-Showing your work certainly aids in marketing yourself but you also need to make the next step of contact extremely obvious to the user.
+Showing your work certainly aids in marketing yourself but you also need to take the next step of contact extremely obvious to the user.
 Say they like what they see and what to get in touch to possibly talk business.
 Is it easy for them to do so?

 Contact information needs to be easily accessible on your website.
 This is probably the number one thing many people forget.
-It may seem like you’re bombarding the user with the same repetitive content or call to action but in reality if it wasn’t there they may have never contacted you in the first place.
+It may seem like you're bombarding the user with the same repetitive content or call to action but in reality, if it wasn't there they may have never contacted you in the first place.